FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- nodeId: The node ID of the node removed from the group.
+- nodeId: The node ID of the node removed from the group

 **Return value**